thomaslule/fixed-footnotes/README.md

 ## Install

 With npm: `npm install fixed-footnotes --save`.
-You can then use a build tool (like webpack or browserify) to export the javascript and css into a browser.
+You can then use a build tool (like webpack or browserify) to export the javascript into a browser.
+CSS will be found in `node_modules/fixed-footnotes/build`.

 Without npm, add the javascript and css located in the `build` directory to your webpage.